Jay-Adjei/portfolio_3.0/HowToConfigVPS.md

 - Apache as a Reverse Proxy (optional, if you want to use a custom domain)
 - Git for version control
 - `npm` (or `yarn`)
+- Certbot for SSL certificate generation (if using HTTPS)

 # Step-by-Step Guide